Choosing a wedding videographer for your wedding is a little like choosing between an apple and an orange.

 - Will we hear our vows?

-If hearing your vows are important, you will want to ask about wireless or a recording of your vows.
+If hearing your vows is important, you will want to ask about wireless or a recording of your vows.
 This is usually accomplished by a microphone placed on the groom or officiate.
 However its accomplished, if hearing your vows is important to you, then you want to ask about it.

 - Can you deliver our ‘Wish List?’